Call Me Back

 Landlords are required to file a self-assessment tax return to report their rental income and expenses to the tax authority.
 This is necessary for accurate calculation and payment of taxes on rental income.

 Landlords need to report all rental income received from tenants, as well as any other income related to the property, such as insurance reimbursements and service charges.
+Other reportable income from Airbnb, such as bonuses and incentives, also needs to be reported.

 Are there any expenses that landlords can deduct when filing a self-assessment tax return?